Use Excel to populate PDF Form Fields

 Did you ever need to fill out multiple PDF forms faster and without mistakes?
 I’m sure that, if you’ve done this manually, on regular basis, you agree that it is tedious and time consuming.

-If you have Adobe Acrobat Pro installed, then you can use an Excel App to Fill Out PDF Forms automatically, directly from Excel.
+If you have Adobe Acrobat Pro installed OR a trial version (even if it expires and you don’t want to purchase a license), then you can use an Excel App to Fill Out PDF Forms automatically, directly from Excel.
 Read the article and download the tool from here: excel-app-to-fill-out-pdf-forms

-If you don’t have Acrobat Pro, then continue reading this page for an alternative method.
+If you prefer the manual method, then continue reading this page for an alternative method.

 Use Excel to fill out PDF Form Fields: